wxsoi/LAI/README.md

 Change model_path to the path of the saved original model.
 It should be saved under model/BERT-mini-{time}.
 If you trained the original model in step 1 first, then it should be the first in the 'model' directory.
 Debiased_dataset should remain True for testing on the debiased dataset

+### RNN
+1. Run `RNN.py` to run a hypertuning session or to run a training session.
+> Change train_df, val_df and test_df based on the path to the data.
+Make sure the train, val and test datasets are from the same type (original or either of the debiased datasets)
+> Change the mode to 'hypertune' or 'train' depending on which function you want to use.

 ## Dependencies
+The dependencies are seen in `requirements.txt`.